AlonsoVallejo/ESP32_IoT_GreenHouse/readme.md

 # ESP32 IoT Greenhouse Monitoring System

-Developed an IoT solution for greenhouse monitoring using an ESP32 microcontroller.
-The system collects real-time data from sensors (light, temperature, humidity, PIR, water level) and controls actuators (LEDs, relays, irrigation system) based on environmental conditions.
-Data is displayed on an OLED screen and sent to a backend server built with Node.js, which integrates with Firebase Realtime Database for storage and timestamping.
-The project leverages FreeRTOS for multitasking, PlatformIO for firmware development, and RESTful APIs for communication.
-Designed for efficient monitoring and automation of greenhouse environments.
+This project is a **integrated IoT solution for greenhouse monitoring and automation**, built around the ESP32 SoC.
+The system collects real-time data from multiple sensors (light, temperature, humidity, PIR motion, and water level) and controls actuators (Lamps, relays, irrigation system, electrovales) based on configurable environmental thresholds.

+**Key features**
+- **User-friendly WiFi configuration:**
+  Configure WiFi credentials directly from the device using the OLED display and push buttons.
+The ESP32 scans for available 2.4GHz networks, allows SSID selection, and password entry via a simple UI.
+Credentials are securely saved to NVS/EEPROM and auto-loaded on boot.
+Hardcoding credentials is also supported for developers.
+- **Settings menu on device:**
+  Adjust system parameters using the onboard UI.
+Changes are saved locally and synchronized with the backend.
+- **Robust multitasking:**
+  Uses FreeRTOS to run sensor reading, actuator control, display updates, and server communication in parallel for responsive and reliable operation.
+- **OLED display:**
+  Real-time feedback of sensor readings, actuator states, WiFi status, and settings menus.
+- **Backend integration:**
+  Sends sensor and actuator data to a Node.js backend, which stores information in Firebase Realtime Database with CST timestamps.
+The backend also manages settings and provides RESTful APIs for configuration and monitoring.
+- **Automatic reconnection:**
+  If WiFi is lost, the ESP32 will automatically attempt to reconnect using saved credentials, ensuring continuous operation.
+- **Manual and remote configuration:**
+  System settings can be updated manually via the device or remotely via the backend server.
+- **Front-end dashboard:**
+  A responsive web dashboard (frontend) displays real-time sensor and actuator data, historical trends, and allows remote configuration of system settings.
+The dashboard is designed for easy access and monitoring from any device.
+- **Easy deployment:**
+  Developed with PlatformIO for streamlined firmware development and deployment.

 ---